cpainterwakefield/practical_db_textbook/_sources/03-expressions/expressions.rst

     SELECT * FROM books WHERE lower(title) LIKE '%love%';

 In addition to the functions discussed so far, SQL provides functions for various string manipulations tasks, such as substring extraction or replacement, finding the location of a substring, trimming whitespace (or other characters) from the front and/or back of a string, and many more.
-There is also a set of functions supporting various operations using regular expressions.
-See `Appendix B`_ for more details.
+See Appendix B, `Character string operators and functions <../appendix-b-reference/reference.html#character-string-operators-and-functions>`_ for these.

 .. index:: operators; Boolean, AND, OR, NOT